 Alternatively, you could choose to proceed with Shippo’s Pay-As-You-Go package, which costs only 5 cents per shipment, exclusive of the corresponding postage costs.
 Not a bad deal for startups and small businesses.

 Once you’re done with registration, the first thing you need to do is, of course, connect Shippo with your online store, The process itself is pretty straightforward, as the software supports all the popular ecommerce platforms by default.

-Integrating a Shopify store, for instance, entails typing in your site’s URL, and the system will automatically redirect you to the Shopify dashboard.
+For Shopify store owners, Integrating a Shopify app store, for instance, entails typing in your site’s URL, and the system will automatically redirect you to the Shopify software dashboard.
 At that point, you just need to confirm the connection, and voila!
 Both platforms will sync accordingly, allowing Shippo to monitor your inventory and the accompanying customer orders.

 That said, the control panel here is well-organized.
 Shippo’s dashboard comes with a minimalistic design that grants you direct access to your orders, shipments, analytics, and settings.

 You can bet you won’t have any trouble learning the ropes.
 Shippo is pleasantly easy to use and navigate.
 Even inexperienced merchants should be able to get on with their order fulfillment right off the bat.

 ShipStation is also kind enough to offer a free trial period of 30 days.
 Beyond that, the cheapest it can go is $9 a month.
 And no, you won’t find a Pay-As-You-Go option.